310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Kuro %}
 *Haah*?
 Don’t start thinkin’ up weird things, Danna.
-I was just helping the lil’ miss with her sewing work, like I always do.
+I was just helping the li’l miss with her sewing work, like I always do.

 That’s why we have pillows on the floor.
 But then she started to feel tired, so she’s leaning on my back.
 {% endbubble %}